 ARTICLE 2.
-After a touchback is declared, the ball belongs to the defending team at its own 20-yard line, and that team shall put the ball in play on or between the hash marks by a snap (Exception: Extra-period rules).
-The snap shall be from midway between the hash marks on the 20-yard line, unless a different position on or between the hash marks is selected by the team designated to put the ball in play before the ready-for-play signal.
+After a touchback is declared, the ball belongs to the defending team at its own 20-yard line, unless the touchback results from a free kick, in which case the ball belongs to Team B at its 25-yard line.
+The ball shall be put in play on or between the hash marks by a snap (Exception: Extra-period rules).
+The snap shall be from midway between the hash marks, unless a different position on or between the hash marks is selected by the team designated to put the ball in play before the ready-for-play signal.
 After the ready-for-play signal, the ball may be relocated after a charged team timeout, unless preceded by a Team A foul or offsetting fouls.